starryalley/Anduril2/README.md

 Since I plan to only work with my Emisar D4v2s, I've deleted unrelated FW for other flashlights and many more stuffs from the huge repository.
 Basically I copied the ToyKeeper/ stuff from the original repo and removed unrelated hwdef and configs here.

-This repo contains my own changes to Anduril2 firmware for my 8 D4v2 (as of Apr 2022)
+This repo contains my own changes to Anduril2 firmware for my 8 D4v2 and 1 DW4 (as of May 2022)

 kr4-nofet:
-- brass, 7.5A CC driver with Nichia E21A 2000/2700K mix
+- brass, 7.5A linear driver with Nichia E21A 2000/2700K mix
-- antique brass, unknown driver (probably CC) with Nichia E17A 1850K
+- antique brass, 4A linear driver with Nichia E17A 1850K

 kr4:
-- aluminum, 5A CC driver with Luminus SST-20 4000K
+- aluminum, 5A linear driver with Luminus SST-20 4000K
-- titanium, 5A CC driver with Cree XP-L HI T6 8D 2800K
+- titanium, 5A linear driver with Cree XP-L HI T6 8D 2800K (ramp floor=4, jump_start_level=31)
+- DW4, 9A linear driver with 16-LED mule of Nichia E21A 4500/2700 mix (#undef USE_AUX_RGB_LEDS)

 kr4-219b (50% FET):
-- antique brass, 9A CC driver with Nichia 219b SW35
+- antique brass, 9A linear driver with Nichia 219b SW35
-- aluminum, 9A CC driver with Nichia 219b SW45k
+- aluminum, 9A linear driver with Nichia 219b SW45k

 d4sv2-tintramp: (for D4v2 tintramp)
-- aluminum, tint ramping with Nichia 219b 2700/4500K
+- aluminum, tint ramping 5A+5A linear driver with Nichia 219b 2700/4500K
-- aluminum, tint ramping with Nichia E21A 2000/5000K
+- aluminum, tint ramping ?A+?A linear driver with Nichia E21A 2000/5000K

 # Features